nkoster/geoip/README.md

-Fast IP address to location service.
+Fast "IP address to location" service in NodeJS.
 Responses are in JSON.

 The IP location database in CSV format was fetched from [http://lite.ip2location.com](ip2location).